chkra/ds-lecture/workshops/06-Klassisches-Data-Engineering/index.md

 1. all airport names with their city and country
 1. all airports in London, United Kingdom

-### 🚀 Challenge #2: X (Twitter)

-There is a `TwitterData.json` file that you can upload to the SampleDB database.
-It's recommended that you add it to a separate container.
-This can be done by:

-1. Clicking the new container button in the top right
-2. Selecting the existing database (SampleDB) creating a container id for the container
-3. Setting the partition key to `/id`
-4. Clicking OK (you can ignore rest of the information in this view as this is a small dataset running locally on your machine)
-5. Open your new container and upload the Twitter Data file with `Upload Item` button

-Try to run a few select queries to find the documents that have Microsoft in the text field.
-Hint: try to use the [LIKE keyword](https://docs.microsoft.com/en-us/azure/cosmos-db/sql/sql-query-keywords#using-like-with-the--wildcard-character)

-### 🚀 Challenge #3: Coca Cola
+### 🚀 Challenge #2: Coca Cola

 #### Instructions

-The [Coca Cola Co spreadsheet](CocaColaCo.xlsx) is missing some calculations.
-Your task is to:
+The Kaggle Account of user Yiyi Wang hosts a [Coca Cola data set](https://www.kaggle.com/yiyiwang0826/cocacola-excel), stored in a large Excel table.
+This Coca Cola Co spreadsheet is missing some calculations.
+Visit the account and, if necessary, inform yourself on the relevance of [Kaggle](https://www.kaggle.com/) - a site every data scientist should know.

+Study the data set description on Kaggle.
+After that, your task is to:

 1. Calculate the Gross profits of FY '15, '16, '17, and '18
     - Gross Profit = Net Operating revenues - Cost of goods sold